 Due to heavy storms, a large part of this year's harvest was destroyed.

+This will increase risk marker one level.
 A 10 year-old initiative that promoted and implemented reforestation practices has come to an end because lack of resources and volunteers.